charlie-foxtrot/RTLSDR-Airband/README.md

  * Then

         sudo mknod char_dev c 100 0

  * You need to edit config.txt with your settings
- *

           mv config.txt.example config.txt
+          nano config.txt

-  * You need to run the program with root privileges and recommend using screen screen sudo ./rtl_airband_neon
+  * You need to run the program with root privileges and recommending also using screen screen sudo ./rtl_airband_neon

 ### Linux, x86